 - Cardiovascular pharmacology and neuropharmacology

-The PhD program in pharmacology and toxicology program is designed to accommodate small classes and laboratory sessions, enabling valuable connections with your peers and professors.
+The PhD program in pharmacology and toxicology is taught by expert faculty in the field.
+This program is designed to accommodate small classes and laboratory sessions, enabling valuable connections with your peers and professors.

-What Can I Do With a PhD in Pharmacology and Toxicology?
+What Can You Do With a PhD in Pharmacology and Toxicology?

 With a doctorate in pharmacology and toxicology, you’ll have a thorough theoretical knowledge and hours of laboratory experience that can immediately improve your career prospects.
 Numerous pharmacologist jobs and toxicologist jobs exist in diverse settings including: